 Simply put, tax obligations are the amount of tax a person or organization has to pay in a given period.
-This is the nonnegotiable stuff that state and federal law requires based on decisions you made about the structure of the business, the inventory you keep, your employees and more.
+This is the non-negotiable stuff that state and federal law requires based on decisions you made about the structure of the business, the inventory you keep, your employees and more.

-For example, a business owner operating as a sole proprietorship or partnership, LLC must pay federal self-employment tax if their business earns profits of \$400 or more in a given year.
+For example, a business owner, whether operating as a sole proprietorship, partnership, LLC or corporation, must pay federal self-employment tax if their business earns profits of \$400 or more in a given year.
 If your business has one or more employees, you will generally be required to withhold federal income tax from their wages.
 You may also be subject to Social Security and Medicare taxes.
+And on and on it goes.